 Should a Student Be Subject to the Same Sanctions for Unintentional versus Intentional Conduct?
 Academic sanctions imposed against a student for Plagiarism can damage a student's future just as much as a criminal conviction.
 An experienced Student Defense Attorney understands how schools operate and can help to ensure a fair resolution.

 Remember: although it is extremely important to hire an experienced Student Defense Attorney with experience with plagiarism cases and plagiarism checker software tools like Turnitin.com as early in Campus Disciplinary Proceedings as possible (as soon as a notice of charges is received, if not before), it is never too late.
 Whether a student has already been sanctioned and is in the appeals stage or even after an appeal has been denied, a lawyer with extensive experience representing and defending college students can offer invaluable help.

-Jonathan Cook at New England Student Defense has represented over 150 students at Colleges and Universities nationwide from Yale University and Georgetown University to the University of Houston and Tulane University.
+Jonathan Cook at New England Student Defense has advised over 150 students in Rhode Island and at Colleges and Universities nationwide from Yale University and Georgetown University to the University of Houston and Tulane University.

 These materials have been prepared by SRT for informational purposes only and are not intended and should not be construed as legal advice.